The best splash pads in Auckland for Kids

 Stanmore Bay Pool and Leisure Centre

-Beach themed 300 square meter splash pad with fountains, elevated structures and mist sprayers for children of all ages and abilities with a free, safe and accessible fun water play area.
+Beach themed 300 square meter splash pad with fountains, elevated structures, giant water buckets and mist sprayers for children of all ages and abilities with a free, safe and accessible fun water play area.
 There are also landscaped picnic areas for families to come together and relax.

 The splash pad opened in December 2017 was delivered through a strategic partnership between Auckland Council and ANZ.